The HiBs: 40 Acre Notch

 As I say in the CD notes, two tunes learned from John Kelly Sr., Bobby Casey and Joe Ryan at Willie Clancy Week in 1985.
 It’s an honor to play these tunes with Daithi Sproule.
 We made a deliberate effort to keep the pace of these handy and let them sing.

 I can’t explain how influential was the experience I had at Willie Clancy Week.
-My instructors were legends, but I was not super aware of that at the time.
-The class itself was just each instructor taking a turn at teaching a tune.
+My instructors were legends, but I was not super aware of that at the time, nor did they set themselves upon pedestals.
+The class itself was just each instructor taking a turn at teaching a tune and a bit of chat in between.
 There was no technique instruction, or criticism of our playing, just learning tunes by ear.
+They wandered the room, took note of us, and offered their help, went out for smokes.
 It amazes me sometimes that I can remember all those tunes that we learned.
 I regret not owning a tape recorder at the time, but perhaps that made me concentrate even more.

 Jigs: The Morning Lark / Cooley’s Delight (Bohola)